 Compliance Consultant takes the privacy and security of individuals and their personal information very seriously and take every reasonable measure and precaution to protect and secure the personal data that we process.
 We have robust information security policies and procedures in place to protect personal information from unauthorised access, alteration, disclosure or destruction and have several layers of security measures, including:

 Password Protection for all files and systems (including a policy governing it)

 Authentication for access to programs that process our data

 Compliance Consultant have designated Lee Werrell as our Appointed Contact Person any gap areas and implementing the new policies, procedures and measures.

 Compliance Consultant understands that continuous employee awareness and understanding is vital to the continued compliance of the GDPR and have involved our employees in our implementation plans.
-We have implemented an employee training program specific to the which will be provided to all employees prior to May 25 th , 2018, and forms part of our induction and annual training program.
+We have implemented an employee training program which forms part of our induction and annual training program.